Why Boundaries are Essential for Teens and Young Adults

 3. What Consequences Are You Prepared to Enforce?

 Consequences are essential when boundaries are crossed, but they must be realistic and enforceable.
 For instance, if your teen stays out past curfew repeatedly, you might reduce their weekend privileges.
 Without meaningful consequences, boundaries become ineffective, and your teen won’t take them seriously.
+Implementing consistent consequences helps prevent burnout and resentment, fostering a more respectful parent-teen relationship.
+These measures also strengthen your teen's ability to regulate emotions and behavior—key elements of behavioral health.

 How Boundaries Evolve as Your Child Grows